openresty/lua-nginx-module/README.markdown

 anything that may be blocked or time-costy.

 Note that `set_by_lua` can only output a value to a single nginx variable at a time.
-But a work-around is also available by means of the ngx.var.xxx interface, for example,
+But a work-around is also available by means of the `ngx.var.VARIABLE` interface, for example,

     location /foo {